Blaiski/Grappl/README.md

 </br>

 ---
-‡ <sup>Be cautious when using '`**`' as it’s experimental for now and could result in long parsing time, especially when your workspace folder has subfolders with large number of file, e.g., a ‘node_modules’ one!</sup>
+‡ <sup>Exercise caution when utilizing the '**' feature as it is currently in the experimental phase.
+Its usage may lead to prolonged parsing time, particularly if your workspace folder contains numerous subfolders with an extensive number of files, such as a 'node_modules' directory.</sup>
 </br></br>

 ### Terminologies
-▸ **Code Item:** A method, a function, a namespace, and the likes (including a file).
+▸ **Code Item:** Methods, functions, namespaces, and more—everything at the code level.

-‣ **Design Item:** An issue, a bug, a feature, and the likes (any item on your board that you need to action).
+‣ **Design Item:** Issues, bugs, features, and other actionable items on your board.

 ‣ **Codelink:** Codelink is Grappl's powerful and automated code-to-design-to-commit linking operation.
 It establishes a connection between your code items, design items, and commit changeblob, forming a three-legged process.
 By linking your code-item-level source code changes to the corresponding design item you've been working on and your commit changeblob, Codelink streamlines your workflow.
 It goes beyond linking and updating your card on the dashboard service, automatically adding worklog entries, timespent, and even GitHub permalinks.
 In upcoming releases, you'll also have the option to annotate your code items with the design item key.
 With Codelink, Grappl ensures seamless synchronization with your remote repository, keeping everything up to date and enhancing your development process.<sup>†</sup>.

 </br>